Bass Anglers Sportsman Society

 The Bass Anglers Sportsman Society (B.A.S.S.) is a fishing membership organization with more than a half a million members.
 It is geared toward bass fishermen, mainly in the United States but with members located worldwide.
 The society publishes Bassmaster magazine and other related publications, and also produces The Bassmasters weekly television program.
-B.A.S.S. is best known for the sport fishing tournament trails it sponsors, and for the championship event of its primary series, the Bassmaster Classic.
-The society's logo is a blue shield with a leaping largemouth bass and the society's acronym, as seen in the image on the right.
+B.A.S.S. is best known for the sport fishing tournament trails it conducts, and for its world championship event, the Bassmaster Classic.
+The society's logo is a blue shield with a leaping largemouth bass and the society's acronym.

 History

 In 1967, Ray Scott of Montgomery, Alabama launched the concept of competitive bass fishing by forming the Bass Anglers Sportsman Society.
 In late 2010, Alabama businessmen Don Logan and Jim Copeland plus veteran broadcaster Jerry McKinnis formed an ownership group to purchase the organization from ESPN.
 In 2011, the new owners relocated B.A.S.S. headquarters from Celebration, Florida, to Birmingham, Alabama.
 In 2017 Anderson Media Corp., a 100-year-old family business founded in Ala., acquired a majority interest in B.A.S.S.

 The B.A.S.S. organization advances the sport through advocacy, outreach and an expansive tournament structure while connecting directly with the passionate community of bass anglers through its media vehicles.
 B.A.S.S. is a tournament and membership organization serving more than 515,000 members and their families.